-The CRRES Affiliated Faculty are a diverse group of scholars from Indiana University who have a central interest in the study of race and ethnicity.
-Membership as a faculty affiliate is open to all IUB tenure-track faculty members, IUB lecturers who have acquired a Ph.D., and Emeritus IUB faculty whose teaching and/or research activities involve the topic of race and ethnicity.
-Affiliates bring a wide range of professional research experiences to CRRES.
-They are, therefore, relied upon to provide input to help shape the future direction of CRRES.
+The CRRES Affiliated Faculty are a diverse group of scholars who have a central interest in the study of race and ethnicity.
+Membership as a faculty affiliate is open to all IUB faculty members whose teaching and/or research activities involve the topic of race and ethnicity.
+Affiliates bring a wide range of professional research experiences and provide input to help shape the future direction of CRRES.

 Apply to become a Faculty Affiliate

-- CRRES provides a supportive environment and affiliates have access to a network of junior and senior affiliated faculty members who share, mentor, and, where appropriate, collaborate on research relating to race and ethnicity.
+- CRRES provides a supportive scholarly environment where affiliates have access to a network of faculty members and graduate students who share experiences, act as mentors, and collaborate on research related to race and ethnicity.

-- Include one’s CRRES affiliation on published work that received feedback from CRRES associates.
+- Acknowledge CRRES in conference papers and published work that was supported by funding from CRRES or received feedback from CRRES associates.

 Applying to Become an Affiliate

 Faculty members interested in becoming affiliates should send the following information to the Director at firstname.lastname@example.org: